openforcefield/openforcefield.org/content/forcefields/_index.md

 conda update -c omnia --no-update-deps openforcefields
 ```

-Installation of a particular force field can be verified by loading it into the Open Force Field toolkit:
+Installation of a particular force field can be verified by loading it into the Open Force Field Toolkit:
 ```
 python -c "from openforcefield.typing.engines.smirnoff import ForceField; ff = ForceField('openff-1.0.0.offxml')"
 ```